emmaChristine/scapekit-samples-unity/README.md

 Once Unity has started find the ScapeKit menu, and select "Build And Deploy" ScapeKit's build helper will appear in a panel in Unity.
 Here you will need to add your Scapekit developer's API Key.

 Here there are options to build and deply the apps at the press of a button.
-Howerver this is a work in progress so below are details of the steps to manually export teh sample scenes for both Android. and iOS.
+Howerver this is a work in progress so below are details of the steps to manually export the sample scenes for both Android. and iOS.

 ## Building Simple Scene for Android